Standard Pacific Park Site

 A presentation was given at the beginning of the workshop to explain the project background, site location, site constraints and opportunities.
 Following the presentation, an open question-and-answer period was held to address any neighbor concerns, suggestions or comments.
 The group of approximately 35-40 attendees were dived into three smaller break-out groups, where RRM Design group and City Staff facilitated a brainstorming session to gather big ideas for the goals and objectives for the park design and discuss the type of amenities the community wanted to see in their park.
 The brainstorming session ideas were recorded on large boards, and at the end of the sessions, participants were given sticker dots to place on top of the comments and ideas that mattered most to them.
 Popular topics that were discussed included: provide a buffer for the adjacent neighbors, no restroom, add parking at the bottom of the site, dog park, shade, natural and organic park with natural play equipment, bike pump track, small sports courts, public art, etc.

 On March 21, 2018 City Council approved the Preferred Design Concept.
-The park is expected to be open in Summer 2019.
+The park is expected to be open in Fall 2019.